ShunKumagai/origami/README.md

 # origami
-"origami" presents codes and results on computing Teichm\"uller curves (or Veech groups) of origamis.
+codes and results on computing Teichm\"uller curves (or Veech groups) of origamis.
 See arXiv:2006.00905(https://arxiv.org/abs/2006.00905) for deatails.

 # Requirement